cvxgrp/scs/README.md

 **Warm-start**

-You can warm-start SCS (supply a guess of the solution) by setting `warm_start` in the ScsData struct to `1` and supplying the warm-starts in the ScsSolution struct (`x`,`y`, and `s`).
+You can warm-start SCS (supply a guess of the solution) by setting `warm_start` in the ScsSettings struct to `1` and supplying the warm-starts in the ScsSolution struct (`x`,`y`, and `s`).
 All inputs must be warm-started if any one is.
 These are used to initialize the iterates in `scs_solve`.